apigear-io/apigear-docs/content/en/maker/tutorial.md

 }
 ```

-## Create Blueprint
+## Creating a blueprint

 First we create a new blueprint by creating a folder and placing a rules document at the root folder and an empty template document inside a templates folder.

-The folder structure should look like this.
+The folder structure will look like this.

 ```
 myproject/